Do Go On - 337 - The History of April Fools Day

 Discussion (0)

-at mattstuartcomedy.com. hey mates just matt here dropping in before we start the show to let you know that we have moved
+Hey, mate's just Matt here dropping in before we start the show

 We sold out the whole run,

-so they've offered us a larger room at the Town Hall.
+so they've offered us a larger room at the town hall.

-And, yeah, the next two Monday nights, we've got more tickets available now,
+we've got more tickets available now,

 which is really exciting.

-Please do come along.
+Pleasie do come along.

 We had a great time for the first show

-And Sunday as well, we had a great time doing our live podcast.
+we had a great time doing it.

+our live podcast.
 There's three more of those to go.
+Tickets still available.
+Links below.
+Also,

-Also, if you want to come see me at the Comedy Festival,
+if you want to come see me at the Comedy Festival, come to Hong Kong, Carba Hubba, Ringa Ding,

 Thank you so much for coming out.
-Welcome to another episode of Do Go On.

-My name is David Warnocki and, well not as always, I'm standing alone on stage right now.
+I'm standing alone on stage right now.

-But could you please put your hands together and welcome to the stage
+But could you please put your hands together

-Jess Perkins and Matt Stewart.
+and welcome to the stage, Jess Perkins and Matt Stewart.

 Yes.